Skip to main content

 Notes:

-• Many websites do not index their sites in a way that allows us to scan or search for our referral link and coupon leaks.
-Our primary goal for fraud management is always to mitigate as much fraud as possible.
+• Many websites do not index their content in a way that allows the system to scan or search for referral link and coupon leaks.
+The primary goal for fraud management is to mitigate as much fraud as possible.

-• Our Fraud Center actively looks for specific, known suspicious behavior, and may not be able to detect other forms of fraudulent behavior.
+• The Fraud Center actively looks for specific, known suspicious behaviors, but may not be able to detect other forms of fraudulent behavior.

 💬 Need help?
 Click the chat widget on the right to start a conversation.
 Learn more